ESCOMP/CISM-wrapper/doc/source/clm-cism-coupling.rst

 CLM maintains the values specified by its surface dataset outside the CISM domain, as well as in areas that CISM considers to be open ocean but CLM considers to be at least partially land-covered.

+This mask is also used in the coupler to determine the ice sheet region over which SMB must be conserved in the SMB remapping process (see :numref:`remapping_smb`).
+We assume that we can use the same mask for these two purposes (i.e., for both defining where CISM is sending valid data and defining where CISM can receive SMB).
+(This use of the ice sheet grid mask more closely aligns with the use of the mask where we are potentially sending non-zero fluxes, described in :numref:`mask_for_nonzero_fluxes`.
+However, we can't use that mask for the remapping, because we then could only perform renormalization if we were running with two-way coupling.
+For this reason, it is important that these two masks are defined in the same way.)

 One subtlety regards the treatment of land points that fall within CISM's rectangular grid but are outside of Greenland - chiefly, Ellesmere Island.
 We do not want CISM to handle